About QuickAudioConvert

 Need a format that is not listed?
 Send a request.
 Output formats get added when there is enough demand to warrant it.

-QuickAudioConvert is an actively maintained project.
-The format pages, guides, and learn articles are updated when formats change or something turns out to be unclear.
+Email contact@quickaudioconvert.com for bug reports, format requests, corrections to any article, or general questions.
+The site is actively maintained — the format pages, guides, and WikiSound entries are updated when formats change or something turns out to be unclear.
 If a conversion is not working as described, the Contact page is the fastest way to flag it.